madebyshape/tailwind-css/README.md

 Use the `@apply` in custom CSS components where possible.

+For a grid, use Flex box mixed with width utilities as specified in the Tailwind CSS docs (https://tailwindcss.com/components/grids)

 ### Colours

 Although we're English, use the word `color` where possible (Over `colour`).